-Students who exceed the 10% make-up work policy will not be able to achieve the 90% attendance graduation requirement and will be withdrawn immediately.
-For example, if a program is 800 scheduled hours, a student may not exceed 80 hours of make-up during the entire program to meet the 90% attendance policy requirements.
+Students who exceed the 10% make-up work policy will not achieve the 90% attendance graduation requirement.
+Students will be withdrawn immediately if make-up work exceeds 10%.
+For example, if a student's program is 800 scheduled hours, a student may not exceed 80 hours of make-up during the entire program to meet the 90% attendance policy requirements.